AzwadFawadHasan/CSE309Final/README.md

 if you are using windows,
-clone the repo into the htdocs folder of xaammp (C:\xampp\htdocs) then open the folder and right click to open VScode run php artisan serve command after starting apache and mysql server using xammpp
+clone the repo into the htdocs folder of xaammp (C:\xampp\htdocs) then open the folder and right click to open VScode
+Go to the top left section of VScode and click on Terminal->open new Terminal run php artisan serve command after starting apache and mysql server using xammpp